 Coke was first sold only at soda fountains.
 A man approached the executive of the company and told them that for $500 he would reveal the secret of untold corporate riches.
 His secret, after he pocketed the money, was “Bottle it!”

 Akin to the “carbonated by mistake” legend, this tale postulates that at least some of Coca-Cola’s remarkable success was the result of dumb luck rather than intelligent business design.
 Just as the “accidental carbonation” chestnut hypothesizes that if it hadn’t been for an addlepated soda jerk the beverage would always have lacked fizz, this story about a stranger who fortuitously turned up with a million-dollar idea advances the notion that Coca-Cola wouldn’t otherwise have been vended in bottles.

-While it is difficult to pin down precisely when the idea of selling Coke in this form was first kited, we can tell it occurred near the product’s 1885 debut thanks to one of the participant’s memories about a dispute over the notion.
+While it is difficult to pin down precisely when the idea of selling Coke in bottled form was first kited, we can tell it occurred near the product’s 1885 debut thanks to one of the participant’s memories about a dispute over the notion.
 Sam Dobbs, nephew of Asa Candler (who bought up the rights to Coca-Cola in 1888), got himself in trouble with his uncle by secretly vending bottles of the soft drink syrup to entrepreneurs manning back-alley bottling machines.

 Ergo, legend to the contrary, Asa Candler (who was Coca-Cola back in those early days) gained the “Bottle it” advice not from a mysterious stranger who struck a hard bargain in exchange for the intelligence, but for free from his go-getter of a teenage nephew.
 Candler chose not to immediately implement the suggestion, though, which perhaps contributes to belief in the legend.

 Joe Biedenharn of Vicksburg, Mississippi, was one of the soda’s earliest bottlers.
 He went from peddling Coke syrup to druggists for the company to, in 1894, bottling and then selling the carbonated beverage itself.
 Another early bottler was the Valdosta Bottling Works of Valdosta, Georgia, which began putting up Coke in bottles in 1897.

 The legend didn’t begin with that acclaimed film, though, because mention of it appears in a 1935 note penned by New Yorker editor Harold Ross.
 Ross was in the habit of typing out idea sheets (story suggestions) for potential “Talk of the Town” pieces, and his 23 September 1935 entry reads as follows:

 There’s a legend that a man once went into the Coca-Cola offices and said he had an idea which would make millions for them and would reveal it on payment of $50,000.
 After a solemn agreement had been drawn up he gave them the idea in two words: “Bottle it.”
 I’ve heard this legend for years.
 Any truth in it?
 There are a lot of other legends of the kind that could be bunched with this one, if only to explode them all.